Key scholarship details

 - Be an Australian citizen or permanent resident

-- Be a single female student over 25 years of age at the time of application
+- Be single, over 25 years of age at the time of application and identify as a woman

-- Have applied for or be enrolled in an undergraduate or graduate degree by coursework at the University of Melbourne
+- Have received an offer for an undergraduate or graduate degree by coursework commencing in the year for which the scholarship is awarded.

 Selection criteria